nexusformat/definitions/manual/source/nxdl-types.rst

 .. _nxdl-types:

-Data Types allowed in NXDL specifications
+Field Types allowed in NXDL specifications
 #########################################

-Data types for use in NXDL
+Field types for use in NXDL
 describe the expected type of data for a NeXus field.
 These terms are very broad.
 More specific terms are used in actual NeXus data files that describe size and array dimensions.
 In addition to the types in the following table, the